joaoantoniocoelho/joaoantoniocoelho/README.md

 I believe in building software that’s not just functional — but valuable, clean, and user-focused.
 Code should be elegant, maintainable, and built with purpose.

 ### Let’s Connect 🌐
-Raech me out on my [LinkedIn](https://www.linkedin.com/in/joaoac/)!
+Reach me out on my [LinkedIn](https://www.linkedin.com/in/joaoac/)!
 I'm always open to a chat about tech, coffee, music or the next big thing in software development.

 ---